 Pilsen Area Soil Site

-Cleanup will consist of excavating contaminated dirt in the yards and gardens of homes with lead in surface soil greater than 400 parts lead per million parts soil.
-Engineering controls such as dust suppression and monitoring will protect workers and residents.
-The soil will be disposed of at a permitted disposal facility.
-Yards will be filled in with clean soil and restored to their original condition as much as possible.
+OU2 cleanup consisted of excavating contaminated dirt in the yards and gardens of homes with lead in surface soil greater than 400 parts lead per million parts soil.
+Engineering controls such as dust suppression and monitoring were set to protect workers and residents.
+The soil was disposed of at a permitted disposal facility.
+Yards were filled in with clean material and restored to their original condition as much as possible.

 Operable Unit 1 (OU1): OU1 consists of an east-west alley between West 21st Street and West Cermak Road and between South Loomis and South Throop Streets.
 It also includes a railway spur that begins on South Laflin Street just north of the Benito Juarez Community Academy athletic field and ending on West Cermak Road just east of South Loomis Street.
 (See map of Areas 1 through 10 representing segments along the spur and alley.)
 Areas 1 and 2 stretch east-west just north of the school’s athletic field.
 Those two areas have separate work plans for areas owned by BNSF and the city of Chicago.

-Operable Unit 2 (OU2): OU2 is a residential area bounded by West 18th Place to the north, a north-south alley between South Allport Street and South Racine Avenue to the east, West 21st Street to the south, and South Loomis Street to the west.
+Operable Unit 2 (OU2) (1 p, 1.49MB, About PDF): OU2 is a residential area bounded by West 18th Place to the north, a north-south alley between South Allport Street and South Racine Avenue to the east, West 21st Street to the south, and South Loomis Street to the west.
 There are about 178 residential properties in this 25-acre OU2 site.
-About 121 of the properties have non-permanent covers in their yards such as bare soil, grass or gravel and are the focus of EPA actions.
+About 116 of the properties have non-permanent covers in their yards such as bare soil, grass or gravel and are the focus of EPA actions.